eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 Allow topic list (``allowlist``)
 --------------------------------
-This is the list of topics that |ddsrouter| will forward, i.e. the data published under the topics defined in the ``allowlist`` will be relayed by |ddsrouter|.
+This is the list of topics that |ddsrouter| will forward, i.e. the data published under the topics matching the expressions in the ``allowlist`` will be relayed by |ddsrouter|.

 Block topic list (``blocklist``)
 --------------------------------
-This is the list of topics that the |ddsrouter| will block, that is, all data published under the topics defined in the ``blocklist`` will be discarded by the |ddsrouter| and therefore will not be relayed.
+This is the list of topics that the |ddsrouter| will block, that is, all data published under the topics matching the filters specified in the ``blocklist`` will be discarded by the |ddsrouter| and therefore will not be relayed.

 This list takes precedence over the ``allowlist``.
-If there is a topic defined in the ``allowlist`` and in the ``blocklist``, the ``blocklist`` takes precedence, causing the data of this topic to be discarded.
+If a topic matches an expression both in the ``allowlist`` and in the ``blocklist``, the ``blocklist`` takes precedence, causing the data under this topic to be discarded.

 Builtin topics list (``builtin-topics``)
 ----------------------------------------

-|ddsrouter| has a mechanism to automatically detect which topics are being used in a DDS network.
+|ddsrouter| includes a mechanism to automatically detect which topics are being used in a DDS network.
 By automatically detecting these topics, a |ddsrouter| creates internal DDS :term:`Writers<DataWriter>` and :term:`Readers<DataReader>` for each topic and for each Participant in order to relay the data published on each discovered topic.

 The discovery phase of the network topics can be accelerated by using the builtin topic list (``builtin-topics``).
-By defining topics in this list, the DDS router will create the DataWriters and DataReaders for these topics without the need to have previously discovered them.
+By defining topics in this list, the DDS router will create the DataWriters and DataReaders for these topics without waiting for them to be discovered.
 In this way, the initialization phase mentioned above is omitted and the application launching efficiency is improved.

 Examples of usage